futurice/ios-good-practices/README.md

 }
 ```

-Otherwise you may encounter strange bugs when the system doesn't call `-updateConstraints` as you would expect it to.
+Otherwise you may encounter strange bugs when the system doesn't call `updateConstraints()` as you would expect it to.
 [This blog post][edward-huynh-requiresconstraintbasedlayout] by Edward Huynh offers a more detailed explanation.

 [edward-huynh-requiresconstraintbasedlayout]: http://www.edwardhuynh.com/blog/2013/11/24/the-mystery-of-the-requiresconstraintbasedlayout/